Get Tech Tips

 7 Horribly Challenging Ways To Transform Your Business

 Business isn’t easy.
-Generally, when I look back at how much work it has taken to get a business off the ground, I wonder if I had known what I know now if I would still be willing to put in all that work all over again.
+Generally, when I look back at how much work it has taken to get a business off the ground, I wonder what I would have done if I had known what I know now.
+I wonder if I still would have been willing to put in all that work all over again.

 Attract Better People